What Is the IRS Fresh Start Program?

 Your application should include your proposed offer amount and the elected payment option.
 There are two types of payment options offered by the IRS for the offer in compromise program:

-If you choose this option, you must keep making monthly payments while the IRS reviews your offer.
-If you stop paying, your offer may be denied, and you could lose your right to appeal.
+If you choose the periodic payment option, you must continue making monthly payments while the IRS reviews your offer.
+Missing a payment can lead to denial and may limit your ability to appeal.

 The application package must be submitted via mail to either the Memphis IRS Center or the Brookhaven IRS Center, depending on your state.